zammad/zammad-documentation/install/univention/app-settings.rst

 By default we're using the Univention-Host certificate (``Univention (default)``).
 In some cases (and especially if you're using custom hostnames) this might be troublesome.

-..
-Note:: You can use custom certificates without changing the hostname.
+.. note:: You can use custom certificates without changing the hostname.

-..
-Warning:: We're not verifying if the certificates are valid in any way (e.g. still valid in time and if the hostname is inside).
+.. warning:: We're not verifying if the certificates are valid in any way (e.g. still valid in time and if the hostname is inside).
   This step might follow, but please be aware that this might lead to certificate issues.